Ito teaches how to draft and knit to Peiji and Hachi.

 While men were hunting, women got together and took care of their children, doing yarn work and thread work.

-It is far different from the aim of young women trying to take in a lovely image from knitting.
+It is totally different from the nature of “young women” who try to take a lovely fluffy image of knitting into them.

-Hachi feels that what yarn and thread work symbolize is lay in people’s mind without being taught.
+Hachi feels that the collective meaning of yarn and thread work is lay in people’s mind without being taught.

 A yarn comes out from a yarn ball.